-- (i) transit corridor development with an emphasis on equitable transit-oriented development and affordable housing strategies, - (ii) the development of "complete corridors" centered on major roadways but where multi-modal elements are especially beneficial, and - (iii) "safe & healthy streets" with designs that are sensitive to the neighborhoods of which they are a part and support the needs of a full range of users, including drivers, transit users, cyclists and pedestrians - these are often referred to as "context-sensitive complete streets" by transportation professionals.
+- (i) transit corridor development with an emphasis on equitable transit-oriented development and affordable housing strategies, - (ii) the development of "complete corridors" centered on major roadways but where multi-modal elements are especially beneficial, and - (iii) "safe & healthy streets" with designs that are sensitive to the neighborhoods of which they are a part and support the needs of a full range of users, including drivers, transit users, cyclists and pedestrians these are often referred to as "context-sensitive complete streets" by transportation professionals.

-The plan anticipates that the region will match its historic focus on roads with a sustained commitment to high-quality transit service as well, emphasizing four critical components:
+The plan anticipates that the region will match its historic focus on roads with a sustained commitment to highquality transit service as well, emphasizing five critical components:

-- Connecting the region's main centers with fast, frequent, reliable rail or bus services; - Offering transit service to all communities that have implemented local transit revenue sources; - Providing frequent transit service in urban travel markets; and - Supplying better transit access, from "first mile/last mile" circulator services within key centers to safe and convenient cycling and walk access to transit routes.
+- Connecting the region's main centers with fast, frequent, reliable rail or bus services; - Offering transit service to all communities that have implemented local transit revenue sources; - Providing frequent transit service in urban travel markets; - Launching on-demand "microtransit" services where they can provide superior service, and - Supplying better transit access, from "first mile/last mile" circulator services within key centers to safe and convenient cycling and walk access to transit routes.